Market

 During the year under review, all the recommendations of

-The Board of Directors met five times during the year.
+The Board met five times during FY 2025-26.
+A detailed

-A detailed update on the Board and its composition,
+update on the Board and its composition, governance

-detailed charters and terms of reference, number of Board
+charters and terms of reference, number of Board and

-and Committee meetings held during FY 2024-25 and
+Committee meetings held during the year and attendance

-attendance of the directors thereat etc., is provided in the
+of the directors thereat etc., is provided in the Report

 Integrated Annual Report.